Alert: Information on Telephone Scams Using GAC and Citizenship and Immigration Canada Aliases

 CIC also provides tips on protecting yourself from fraud on its website.

-Interested in contacting a Foreign Affairs, Trade and Development Canada employee?
+Interested in contacting a Global Affairs Canada employee?
 Search the Government of Canada Employee Directory.

 Services and programs contact information